pegasystems/pega-datascientist-tools/README.md

 ![Example ADM Model Plot](images/example-model-plot.png)

-We use vignettes as the primary vehicle for demo scripts that show how to make use of the package.
+Vignettes are the primary vehicle for demo scripts.
 The source of the vignettes itself is typically useful as this can be customized to specific needs and situations.

 The available vignettes are:

-Vignette | Description | Command to read it
+Vignette | Description | Read with
 ------------ | ------------- | -------------
 adm-reporting | Reporting on the ADM Datamart | `vignette("adm-reporting")`
 adhoc-datasetanalysis | Using Dataset Exports | `vignette("adhoc-datasetanalysis")`